While calcium is important, it isn’t the only factor in determining the health of our bones.

 While it is best to get your magnesium naturally, people still remain chronically deficient.
 This is likely due to the fact that a lot of the fresh produce we’re consuming has seen steady declines in magnesium from 25-80% since pre-1950.
 Compared to levels documented in 1950, soil magnesium declines are found as high as 40%.
 This essentially has created a situation where the foods we eat are almost completely devoid of magnesium.

-Growing populations and demand for more food have favoured the selection of quality over quantity.
-The demand for higher yields have led farmers to select for fast-growing crops, where vegetables and fruit have very little time to make or uptake a sufficient amount of nutrients.
+Growing populations and demand for more food have favored the selection of quality over quantity.
+The demand for higher yields has led farmers to select for fast-growing crops, where vegetables and fruit have very little time to make or uptake a sufficient amount of nutrients.

 With that being said, there are certain foods that have a higher magnesium ratio, such as cacao, leafy green vegetables, hemp seeds, pumpkin seeds, chia seeds, sesame seeds and sunflower seeds, as well as almonds and cashews.